Hepatitis A vaccine

 In addition, a person who has not previously received hepatitis A vaccine and who has direct contact with someone with hepatitis A should get hepatitis A vaccine within two weeks after exposure.

 Severe side effects are very rare.
 Pain at the site of injection occurs in about 15% of children and half of adults.
 Most hepatitis A vaccines contain inactivated virus while a few contain weakened virus.
 The ones with weakened virus are not recommended during pregnancy or in those with poor immune function.
 A few formulations combine hepatitis A with either hepatitis B or typhoid vaccine.

-Soreness or redness where the shot is given, fever, headache, tiredness, or loss of appetite can happen after hepatitis A vaccine.
+Soreness or redness where the shot is given, fever, headache, tiredness, or loss of appetite can happen after receiving the hepatitis A vaccine.
 As with any medicine, there is a very remote chance of a vaccine causing a severe allergic reaction, other serious injury, or death.